trevisanj/PFANT/README.md

 :book: **Description of stellar parameters, running settings, command-line options:** run `x.py` and navigate through the fields in Tabs 1 and 3.
-As you navigate, documentation for the current field will be displayed at the bottom of the window. interfaces where these parameters can be edited, such as `x.py`;
+As you navigate, documentation for the current field will be displayed at the bottom of the window.

-:book: Call a program with "--help" option, _e.g._, `pfant --help`
+:book: Call a program with "--help" option, _e.g._, `pfant --help`.

 :book: **other _README.md_ files** can be found in other PFANT subdirectories.